There’s just something about chai.

 As I started to add the blend the wet ingredients together, I scanned through the rest of the recipe and the what-ifs began.
 What if I added ginger?
 Wait, what about cardamom?
 Ooh black pepper!
 Hang on, surely I’d get away with turmeric?
 Hmm, chai brownie….must add black tea leaves……

-And that was that, folks.
-With that, I give you the Pumpkin Chaiwalla Brownie: a scrummy fudgy spicy Indian square of yum.
+And with that, I give you the Pumpkin Chaiwalla Brownie: a scrummy fudgy spicy Indian square of yum.

 Here they are.
 I was so proud, I took them on a special photo-shoot in the backyard!